-Join Peggy Fisher for an in-depth discussion in this video Downloading and installing Cygwin, part of Up and Running with COBOL.
+Join Peggy Fisher for an in-depth discussion in this video Downloading and installing Cygwin, part of Learning COBOL.

 - We need to configure Cygwin on my Windows computer in order to run GnuCOBOL.
 Although we've downloaded the GnuCOBOL compiler, before we can use it we must set up a Linux type of environment on our Windows machine.
 Cygwin is an open source collection of tools that provide a Linux type of environment that runs on Windows.
 This environment is needed to work with the COBOL compiler in executables.
 For this, we will use the Cygwin, which you can find here.